 “We have said the lead bank managers of 78 districts will also attend the meeting,” the Finance Minister said.

-The government has already capped the number of subsidised cylinders at six per household per year and beyond that a consumer has to pay the market price.
-However, some of the state governments are providing more subsidised cylinders and bearing the burden themselves.
+The government has already capped the number of subsidized cylinders at six per household per year, and beyond that a consumer has to pay the market price.
+However, some state governments are providing more subsidized cylinders and bearing the burden themselves.

 The government expects that the DBT will eliminate all ghost LPG connections and diversion of cylinders.